ARTICLE

 |

-Scapini associates card Seven to the four Pages of the deck, which sit around a game table, among the seven coins mentioned before.
-The coins are distributed in 3 columns: on the right side of the winner figure, there are the full Moon, a lyle flower and a grown tree; the left side associates material richness to a sleeping child and a soul in purgatory; in the central area is Saturn's chariot, the planet that Scapini associated to the arcane Judgment.
+Scapini associates card Seven to the four Pages of the deck, who sit around a game table, among the seven coins mentioned before.
+The coins are distributed in 3 columns: on the right side of the winner figure, there're the full Moon, a lyle flower and a grown tree; the left side associates material richness to a sleeping child and a soul in purgatory; in the central area is Saturn's chariot, the planet that Scapini associated to Judgment arcane.

-Another relation of cards the author mentions includes card Nine.
-It shows a sinuous pathway leading to trouble as finding more coins on the road.
-At the beginning is the Page of swords, Brighella, described by the author as "a smart villain who would do anything for money".
+Another cards relation mentioned by the author includes card Nine.
+It shows a sinuous pathway leading to trouble as more coins on the road are founded.
+At the beginning is the Page of Swords, Brighella, described by the author as "a smart villain who would do anything for money".

-The suit also usually represents coins with roots, as if the source of richness would be very important.
-The artist gave them the shape of rocks, crystals, spirals, tubers, charms, jewels, as rolled papers and open papers (Six), and even as planets (Eight) and the steps towards a castle (Ten).
+The suit also usually displays rooted coins, as if the source of richness would be very important.
+The artist drawned them as rocks, crystals, spirals, tubers, charms, jewels, as rolled papers and open papers (Six), and even as planets (Eight) and the steps towards a castle (Ten).

 Cards & Gods